7Pixels Trading 0% Lower This Week (7PXS)

-7Pixels (7PXS) traded down 0% against the U.S. dollar during the 1-day period ending at 21:00 PM ET on January 9th.
-During the last week, 7Pixels has traded down 0% against the U.S. dollar.
-7Pixels has a market capitalization of $2.08 million and $3.44 worth of 7Pixels was traded on exchanges in the last day.
-One 7Pixels token can now be purchased for about $0.13 or 0.00000279 BTC on cryptocurrency exchanges.
+7Pixels (7PXS) traded up 0% against the dollar during the 1-day period ending at 0:00 AM Eastern on January 14th.
+Over the last seven days, 7Pixels has traded 0% lower against the dollar.
+7Pixels has a total market capitalization of $2.08 million and approximately $3.44 worth of 7Pixels was traded on exchanges in the last day.
+One 7Pixels token can currently be purchased for approximately $0.13 or 0.00000300 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.